 - Skills Tests in Numeracy and Literacy

 Please see our list of accepted equivalents, please click here for English equivalents, Mathematics equivalents and Science equivalent qualifications.

-The experience is important as it will help you to make sure that you are aware of the role of a Primary or Early Years teachers in the twenty-first century.
+Experience in a relevant setting is important as it will help you to make sure that you are aware of the role of a teacher in the twenty-first century.
 The course is intensive and demanding and you need to be very sure that you understand and are suited to a career in the teaching profession.
-It is important to obtain as we look for evidence of recent experience on your application form, and you will also need to talk about your recent experience in Foundation Stage or Primary settings at interview, reflecting on what you have learned.
+It is also important to obtain as we look for evidence of recent experience on your application form, and you will also need to talk about your recent experience in a relevant setting at interview, reflecting on what you have learned.

 All trainee teachers are required to pass skills tests in numeracy and literacy before they can be recommended for the award of qualified teacher status (QTS).
 Applicants to ITT courses which start after 1 July 2013 will be required to pass the skills tests before starting their course and this will be a condition of your offer if it applies to you.